Carreau/phd-dissertation/parts/cells.rst

 network is a even more complex process that involve many other components.
 Especially, actin monomers and filament can interact with a high number of proteins that will effect previously established dynamics.
-We will present some categories of such proteins.
+We will present some categories of such protein

-Polymerase family
+Polymerase and polymerase family
-"""""""""""""""""
+""""""""""""""""""""""""""""""""

 The polymerase family as their name indicate will directly have effect on the polymerisation of actin.
-In the right condition, polymerase will increase the :math:`k_+` at one end of the actin filament for the same concentration of actin monomers.
+In the right condition, polymerase will increase the :math:`k_+` At one end of the actin filament for the same concentration of actin monomers.
 This can lead to an average longer filament length.

 `Formins` Are one of those polymerase proteins that will increase the polymerisation rate at the barbed end.
-It has the particularity of being processive, meeting that it will stay bound to the barbed and while catalysing the addition on new monomers.
-We will see that the processivity of formins also
+It has the particularity of being processing, meaning that it will stay bound to the barbed and while catalysing the addition of new monomers.
+We will see that the processivity of formins also permit the control of the localisation of actin polymerisation where formin proteins are present, like the tip of filopodia.

+Actin depolymerisation and severing
+"""""""""""""""""""""""""""""""""""

+Like polymerisation that can be enhanced by some proteins, depolymerisation can also be speed up by divers proteins.
+ADF/Cofilin is such a family of protein which is able to speedup the depolymerisation of actin either by increasing the off rate at the pointed end, or by actively severing the filament in different point, thus disassembling the formed network.

+It should be noted that depolymerisation can not only be  enhanced at the pointed end, indeed formin is also able to accelerate the detachment of actin monomers at the barbed end.

 Crosslinkers
 """"""""""""

+We have seen that some proteins were able to attach to actin filament, when such a protein is able to attach to many filament at once, it can act as an attachment point between the two filament, preventing them to move with respect one to the other.
+Such proteins, are referred to as crosslinkers.

+The amount of freedom in movement between the two filament is dependant of the used crosslinker.
+For example , α-actinin will allow rotation of the two filament at their anchoring point whereas crosslinker like fascine will prefer a parallel conformation of the filament and favor the formation of actin bundles.

-Stabilising proteins
+Stabilising actin filaments
-""""""""""""""""""""
+"""""""""""""""""""""""""""

+As actin network a dynamics construct that are changing shape and properties with time, it is convenient to be able to stabilize those network.
+Tropomyosins are proteins capable to bind on the side of actin filament to stabilise them.

+The use of phalloidin, a toxin extracted from fungus, is also common as by binding between F-actin subunits on the filament, it prevent it from depolymerising.
+Though, it is known that stabilizing actin filaments with phalloidin will increase they persistence length which can change the mechanical properties of the formed actin network.

 Capping Protein
 """""""""""""""

+Molecular Motor
+"""""""""""""""

+Latranculine,
+Caping,

 .. todo::